 My bladder cancer symptoms took over

 Early-onset of the disease and my ignorance of the symptoms gradually put an end to all of that.
 I couldn't stay out of the bathroom.
-Felt the need to urinate sometimes as often as every 5 minutes.
+Felt the need to urinate constantly, sometimes as often as every 5 minutes.
 I was having bladder spasms.
 Sleeping through the night became a foreign concept.

 Then, the actual diagnosis.
 The roller coaster of treatment then took off.